Salkantay Wilderness Trek to Machu ïcchu 4 Days | TreXperience

 Day 1: Cusco – Soraypampa – Humantay Lake – Salkantaypampa (Salka Glamp)

-We pick you up early from your hotel in Cusco (around 4:30 a.m.) and drive into the Andes to Soraypampa, a high mountain base with huge views.
-After breakfast, you begin your off-the-beaten-path trek toward Humantay Lake.
+Your adventure begins early with pickup from your hotel in Cusco around 4:30 a.m.
+From there, we drive into the high Andes toward Soraypampa, a beautiful mountain area surrounded by glaciers, valleys, and wide-open views.
+After breakfast, you start your off-the-beaten-path trek toward the famous Humantay Lake.

 • Distance: 15 km / 9.3 mi